Together, we can shift the conversation about healing from impossible to measuring precisely when healing resumes.

 PhotoMed's outcome-based therapy prompts stalled wound healing to resume.
 Fresh new materials frequently become visible at some wavelengths within seconds to minutes.
 Traditional wound care can then manage the wound until healing stalls again.

 A 65-year-old man's toe began to bleed after he picked off a dry scale.
 We used a smart phone to capture the image and video.

 The video clip illustrates the visibility of fresh blood at different wavelengths.
-The fresh blood can be clearly observed when illuminated in blue and green wavelengths compared with red wavelengths.
+The fresh blood can be clearly observed when illuminated in blue through green to yellow wavelengths as compared with visibiliy in red wavelengths.

 PhotoMed's therapy offers unique visibility of fresh materials, called exudates, in moist wounds and frequently become visible within about one minute after treatment begins.